Particular/docs.particular.net/samples/messagemutators/sample.md

 This sample shows how to create a custom message mutator.

-The `IMutateTransportMessages` and `IMessageMutator` interfaces give access to the message so that you can mutate on the inbound and/or outbound message.
+The `IMutateTransportMessages` and `IMessageMutator` interfaces give access to the message so that the the inbound and/or outbound message can be modified.

-All you have to do as a consumer is implement the desired interface and load it into the NServiceBus container.
+As a consumer implement the desired interface and load it into the NServiceBus container.

 Similar interfaces exist for `IMessageMutator`, i.e., `IMutateTransportMessages`, which mutates transport messages.
 The main difference from `IMessageMutator` is that the transport message may have several messages in a single transport message.